 To date his major trophies include one DFB-Pokal and one World Cup, while his only caps for Germany came in 2014, seven to be exact.
 But, none actually came in the World Cup that year as Mario Gotze came off the bench to bring home the trophy against Argentina.

 Durm was an unused substitute in all seven games, and even now, years later, it still hasn’t quite sunk in for the versatile defender the level of his achievement.
-“It was hard to process at the time as a young player,” he told The Times.
+“It was hard to process at the time as a young player,” he told The Times in 2019.

 “Even today, I don’t think it’s sunk in that I’m a world champion, that I was in the World Cup-winning squad.”